 - Other cuts of pork that can be used for this recipe include pork loin, boneless pork butt, or pork ribs.

 - If you don’t have any dry rub on hand, you can use a store-bought version or make your own with different seasonings like smoked paprika and cumin.

 - Add some extra flavor to the slow cooker BBQ pulled pork by stirring in a few tablespoons of your favorite hot sauce.

-- Use different types of BBQ sauce for this recipe, including sweet, spicy, or smoky.
+- This recipe uses different types of BBQ sauce, including sweet, spicy, or smoky.

 - For a sweeter version of pulled pork, whisk in ¼ cup of brown sugar with the dry rub.

-Storing: Once cooled, any leftover bbq pulled pork can be stored in an airtight container and stored in the refrigerator for up to 4 days.
+Storing: Once cooled, any leftover BBQ pulled pork can be stored in an airtight container and in the refrigerator for up to 4 days.

-Reheating: The best way to reheat pulled pork is in the slow cooker.
-Add the pork to a slow cooker, add ¼ cup of chicken broth or water.
+Reheating: The slow cooker is the best way to reheat pulled pork.
+Add the pork to a slow cooker, and add ¼ cup of chicken broth or water.
 Then, cook on low for 2-3 hours or until heated through.
 You can also heat it on the stovetop over medium heat.

 This slow cooker BBQ pulled pork recipe makes enough to feed 8-10 people or more, depending on what recipe you are using it for.